cnsuhao/gpu-freedom/README.txt

 ---------------------
-core, mainapp and screensaver in Freepascal/Lazarus server in PHP&mySQL plugins and frontends in Freepascal/C/C++/Java
+core, mainapp and screensaver in Freepascal/Lazarus server in PHP&mySQL plugins and frontends in Freepascal/C/C++/Java and executables targeting the platform on which GPU II runs

 Targeted platform
 -----------------
-client will run on Windows, Linux and MacOSX and Windows (everywhere where Lazarus runs) server will run on Windows, Linux, MacOSX, several Unix flavors (everywhere where PHP/mySQL run on Apache)
+client GUI will run on Windows, Linux and MacOSX and Windows (everywhere where Lazarus runs) client core will run on Windows, Linux and MacOSX and Windows (everywhere where freepascal runs), it will also feature an interative console similar to Mutella server will run on Windows, Linux, MacOSX, several Unix flavors (everywhere where PHP/mySQL run on Apache)

 File Tree structure for this package, codenamed freedom follows: